RaccoonFacts/Simple-Proxy-Checker/README.md

-# ProxyChecker v1.0
+# Simple Proxy Checker v1.0
 ![image](https://github.com/user-attachments/assets/7d0eafa1-7275-4a68-86d0-d84d010fc062)

 ## Overview
-ProxyChecker is a simple Windows Forms application built in C# that allows users to test the validity of proxy servers by checking their connectivity.
+Simple Proxy Checker is a simple Windows Forms application built in C# that allows users to test the validity of proxy servers by checking their connectivity.
 The tool takes a list of proxies (in the format `IP:Port`), tests each one by attempting to connect to `http://www.google.com`, and categorizes them into working and non-working proxies.
 It includes a progress bar, placeholder text for ease of use, and a feature to copy working proxies to the clipboard.

 ## Features